hicommonwealth/edgeware-documentation/README.md

 ## Contributing to Documentation
 Commonwealth Labs, the core developer of Edgeware, encourages collaboration and will review all pull-requests and issues created in this repository.
 If you notice typos or grammatical errors, please feel free to directly create pull requests with these corrections.
 Larger contributions may start as issues to test the waters on the subject with the maintainers.
 It is generally preferable to create a pull request over an issue to propose a change to the wiki content.

+> When adding pages in the wiki, you are required to add the page references to [Summary.md](https://github.com/Edgeware-Network/edgeware-documentation/blob/master/docs/SUMMARY.md) as well.
+[Summary.md](https://github.com/Edgeware-Network/edgeware-documentation/blob/master/docs/SUMMARY.md) is what Gitbooks uses to build the pretty frontend.

 ## Internationalization
 We support the translation of these docs.
 You can apply for transaltion funding through the community at Commonwealth.im/edgware